Karl Brevitz, J.D., Consultant

 Karl F. Brevitz provides consulting services to institutions of higher education.
 From June 1999 – August 2013 he served as Director of Legal Resources for NACUA in Washington, DC where he managed the legal resources and programming of the Association and served as a staff liaison to the Annual Program, Legal Education and Web Page Legal Resources Committees, as well as to the Journal of College and University Law and NACUANOTES Editorial Boards.
 Prior to joining NACUA he served for 12 years as Director of Education at the Institute of Continuing Legal Education at the University of Michigan Law School, and for six years as college attorney for Ferris State College, a public institution in Michigan.
 He received his B.A. summa cum laude from Adrian College and J.D. magna cum laude from Wayne State University Law School.

-Charles Carletta, J.D., Secretary of the Institute and General Counsel
+Charles Carletta, J.D., General Counsel

 Rensselaer Polytechnic Institute